aethrsg/AeSCal/README.md

 # AeSCal
-AetherSage's calculator for Elsword
+AetherSage's calculator for Elsword. <br>
-If any errors or any questions, plz contact me.
+If any errors or any questions, plz contact me.<br>
 discord: AetherSage#6298